 7. The Land of the Giants

 A land of wild llamas and misty volcanoes, Peru’s Colca Canyon also provides habitat for one of the largest birds in the world, the Andean Condor.
 The Andean Condor stands four feet tall.
 It weighs up to 33 pounds and boasts a wingspan of up to 10.5 feet.
 Considered a sacred bird by the Incas, today it faces an onslaught of ecological challenges.
 As a result, it has been listed by the World Conservation Union as “vulnerable.”

 Situated on the border between Peru and Bolivia, Lake Titicaca rises 12,500 feet above sea level in the Andes Mountains.
 The highest navigable lake in the world, it hosts nearly 70 manmade islands.
 These islands were crafted by the Uru or Uros, an indigenous people of Peru and Bolivia.
 Over the years, underwater expeditions by French oceanographer Jacques Cousteau, National Geographic, and a handful of international archaeologists have yielded evidence of settlement beneath the lake.
 What does this evidence look like?
 Everything from broken pottery to the ruins of an ancient temple.

 Did any of these interesting facts about Peru surprise you?
-Are you

-	ready for your own adventure to “the Land of the Incas”?
-Check out our

-	Peru Family Adventure, a well-paced, immersive vacation that brings Peru

-	with kids to life through some of its most enduring and culturally-rich
+Are you ready for your own adventure to “the Land of the Incas”?
+Check out our Peru Family Adventure, a well-paced, immersive vacation that brings Peru with kids to life through some of its most enduring and culturally-rich landscapes.

-	landscapes.

-	At Our Whole Village, we create transformational trips for curious

-	families who want to create lasting memories while making a difference.

-	We’re here to help you and your family experience the world, its

-	peoples, and its cultures.
-Contact us today to learn more about the

-	unforgettable journeys that we handcraft for curious families just like
+At Our Whole Village, we craft transformational trips for curious families who want to create lasting memories while making a difference.
+We’re here to help you and your family experience the world, its people, and its cultures.
+Contact us today to learn more about the unforgettable journeys that we curate for curious families just like yours.

-	yours.